101companies/101courses/Lambdas_at_UvA/assignments/day3/README.md

 Do not use any local scope ("where").

-Do not cause any performance penalty (such as "concatenation").
+Do not cause any performance penalty (such as with "concatenation").

 ## Tough assignment